Thomson Dam: Dam

 The dam is located near the former township of Beardmore and the Baw Baw National Park.
 Despite opposition from conservationists and farmers, plans for the dam were originally approved in late December 1975 to provide Melbourne with water security.
 A dam on the Thomson River was preferred because the river had a large flow, high water quality and was elevated high enough to provide water to the upper Yarra system by gravity flow.

 Early work in the early 1970s saw construction of a 19 km tunnel through the Thomson Yarra divide to allow water from the Thomson River to flow into the Upper Yarra Reservoir.
 Work on the dam itself commenced in 1976 and the completed dam and reservoir were ready to retain water by 1983.
+The dam was officially opened by Premier John Cain on 13 May 1983.